Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Method

-\textit{InstructPix2Pix.} Inspired by in2n, we leverage ip2p for dataset editing and update the TRF during optimization.
-InstructPix2Pix (ip2p) aims to achieve instruction-based image editing using the diffusion model.
-Given an image $c_I$, a text editing instruction $c_T$, and a purely noisy image $z_t$, the model uses a U-Net $\epsilon_\theta$ to estimate the random noise added during the forward process at step $t$:
+\textit{InstructPix2Pix.} InstructPix2Pix (ip2p) aims to achieve instruction-based image editing using the diffusion model, which learns to gradually denoise pure Gaussian noise into data samples.
+Given an original image x, a text instruction $c_T$, and an image conditioning $c_I$, ip2p learn a network $\epsilon_\theta$ that predicts the noise added to the noisy latent $z_t$.
+The network is optimized by the following loss function:

-where $\xi$ encodes the input image into a latent space, the noise prediction $ \epsilon$ can be used to derive the edited image. ip2p also incorporates image and text guidance scales, allowing for a flexible trade-off between the fidelity to the input image and the adherence to the editing instructions.
+where $t \in (0,T)$ means denoising level.
+Since there exist two conditions $c_T$ and $c_I$, ip2p use two classifier-free guidance scales \cite{Ho2022ClassifierFreeDG}, $s_T$ and $s_I$, which can be adjusted to trade off how strongly the generated samples correspond with the edit instruction and how strongly they correspond with the input image.